groue/GRMustache/README.md

 ### Guides

+The basics:

-- [Guides/templates.md](GRMustache/blob/master/Guides/templates.md): how to load, parse, and render templates from various sources.
+- [templates.md](GRMustache/blob/master/Guides/templates.md): how to load, parse, and render templates from various sources.
-- [Guides/runtime.md](GRMustache/blob/master/Guides/runtime.md): how to provide data to templates.
+- [runtime.md](GRMustache/blob/master/Guides/runtime.md): how to provide data to templates.

+Advanced Mustache:

-- [Guides/helpers.md](GRMustache/blob/master/Guides/helpers.md): how to process the template canvas before it is rendered with Mustache "lambda sections".
+- [helpers.md](GRMustache/blob/master/Guides/helpers.md): how to process the template canvas before it is rendered with Mustache "lambda sections".
-- [Guides/filters.md](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
+- [filters.md](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
-- [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md): how to hook into template rendering.
+- [delegate.md](GRMustache/blob/master/Guides/delegate.md): how to hook into template rendering.

 ### Sample code

-- [Guides/sample_code](GRMustache/tree/master/Guides/sample_code): because some tasks are easier to do with some guidelines.
+- [sample_code](GRMustache/tree/master/Guides/sample_code): because some tasks are easier to do with some guidelines.

 ### Reference